Can Automated Feedback Turn Students into Happy Prologians?: : Prolog Automated Assessment Platform

 \item \textbf{Score rankings:} Each assignment has a global leaderboard that shows the scores and number of passed tests for each student.
 This incentivizes some students to compete and solve the most exercises as early as possible.

 \item \textbf{Solution type validation:} Some of the assignments ask students to solve problems using specific techniques (for example, using recursion).
 In these assignments, we use a heuristic to determine if the student's program is using the correct method or not.
+The heuristic inspects the call dependencies of the main predicate: it is classified as \textit{functional} if it relies on built-in higher-order predicates (such as \texttt{maplist} or \texttt{foldl}), \textit{recursive} if it depends on itself, and \textit{iterative} if it delegates the work to an auxiliary predicate of higher arity (typically carrying an accumulator).

 \item \textbf{Unknown predicate name suggestions:} When a student uses a predicate that is undefined, \prohelp suggests other predicates with similar names if they exist.

 \end{enumerate}